theplant/qor_test/README.md

   Qor Test will invoke `rake spec` to run tests for rspec projects.

-  And you could even specify a test command by passing environment variable 'COMMAND'.
-For Example:
+  And you could even specify a test command by passing environment variable 'COMMAND'. e.g:

     COMMAND='ruby test/xxxx.rb' qor_test

+\* Specify a configuration file

+  You can do it by passing environment variable `QOR_TEST_CONFIG`. e.g:

+    QOR_TEST_CONFIG=~/test.rb qor_test

 ## Test Qor Test with Qor Test